Accessibility for Individuals with Disabilities

-The Section 508 standards are the technical requirements and criteria that are used to measure compliance with this law.
-More information on Section 508 and the technical standards can be found at http://www.section508.gov.
-If you need help accessing a PDF document, Adobe® offers conversion tools at its Accessibly Resource Center.
+The Section 508 standards are the technical requirements and criteria that are used to measure conformance with this law.
+More information on Section 508 and the technical standards can be found on the Section 508 website.
+If you need help accessing a PDF document, Adobe® offers conversion tools at its Accessibility Resource Center.
 For help with Microsoft® products, visit the Accessibility in Microsoft Products page.

 EHP strives to ensure that all journal content is accessible to all readers.
 However, Advance Publications and some figures and Supplemental Material published in EHP articles may not be fully accessible to individuals with disabilities.
 Since February 2015 EHP has provided a fully 508-conformant table of contents listing the tables, figures, and other elements of Supplemental Material for those articles that have Supplemental Material.
 If a reader determines from this table of contents that he or she wishes to access the Supplemental Material, our staff will determine on a case-by-case basis how to best meet the reader’s need.
 More information on 508 accommodation is available from the Digital Communications Division of the National Institutes of Health.